tldr-pages/tldr/pages/common/terragrunt.md

 `terragrunt destroy`

-- Build or change infrastructure from a tree of terragrunt modules (stack):
+- Build or change infrastructure from a tree of Terragrunt modules (stack):

 `terragrunt run-all apply`